lucatume/wp-browser/README.md

 * WPBrowser - a PHP based, JavaScript-less and headless browser for **acceptance testing not requiring JavaScript support**
 * WPWebDriver - a Guzzle based, JavaScript capable web driver; to be used in conjunction with [a Selenium server](http://www.seleniumhq.org/download/), [PhantomJS](http://phantomjs.org/) or any real web browser for **acceptance testing requiring JavaScript support**
 * WPDb - an extension of the default codeception [Db module](http://codeception.com/docs/modules/Db) that will interact with a WordPress database to be used in **functional** and acceptance testing
-* WPLoader - loads and configures a blank WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in **integration** tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/).
+* WPLoader - loads and configures a blank WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in **integration** tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/); alternatively it cane be used to bootstrap the WordPress installation under test in the test variable scope.
 * WPBootstrapper - bootstraps an existing WordPress installation in the same variable scope of the calling function to have access to its methods.
 * WPQueries - allows for assertions to be made on WordPress database access in **integration** tests.
 * WordPress - to be used in **functional** tests it allows sending GET, POST, PUT and DELETE requests to the WordPress installation index without requiring a web server.